marco-introini/layer7-console/README.md

-# Layer 7 API Gateway mTLS Certificates Console
+# Layer 7 API Gateway mTLS Certificates Console and DevPortal

-## Console commands
+This module provides an easy way to access and manage to the Broadcom Layer7 API Gateway mTLS certificates, private keys and public certificates

+With this application you can:
+- have a nice developer portal for api gateway users
+- have an administrative console for store, generate and check certificates and their expirations

+## Interacting with API Gateway

+The first step is to add your Layer7 API gateway credentials in the admin panel (/admin).
+After that, the crontab can extract all the required information automatically.

 ### Import from API Gateway